unphased/ply/README.md

 ply.js
 ======

 > (tr. v.) to use or wield diligently
-> -- Merriam-Webster

 A cross-browser input abstraction layer and event framework implemented in JavaScript. ply implements a comprehensive set of responsive and accurate multitouch gestures using the standard JavaScript event paradigm.
 On top of this, ply implements intuitive auto-transform functionality by simply checking class attributes.
-Collision-detection logic is outside of the scope of this library, but primitive tools for accomplishing common manipulation tasks are provided.
+Collision-detection logic is outside of the scope of this library, but primitive tools (which provide smooth CSS3 transitions) for accomplishing common manipulation tasks are provided.

 ## Dependencies